ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_module.rst

                 <td>
                 </td>
                 <td>
                         <div>how (if at all) to validate the resource definition against the kubernetes schema.
-Requires the kubernetes-validate python module and openshift &gt;= 0.8.0</div>
+Requires the kubernetes-validate python module.</div>
                 </td>
             </tr>
                                 <tr>